MicrosoftDocs/microsoft-cloud/docs/dev/m365-developer-proxy/get-started/using-the-proxy-for-the-first-time.md

 Press <kbd>Ctrl</kbd> + <kbd>C</kbd> to safely stop the proxy.

-If you shut down the terminal session, the proxy doesn't unregister correctly.
-This might lead to you experiencing some [common problems](microsoft-cloud/dev/m365-developer-proxy/how-to).
+If you shut down the terminal session, the proxy doesn't unregister correctly, and you might experience some [common problems](microsoft-cloud/dev/m365-developer-proxy/how-to).

 If you're using macOS, you should also disable the `Secure Web Proxy (HTTPS)` proxy on your network device.